sfcc-unofficial/docs/admins.md

 All admins of this community are fulfilling that duty in a volunteer capacity.
 Please keep that in mind when they reach out to you or you reach out to them.

+## Admin Duties

+1. Moderate the Slack workspace, making sure members adhere to our guidelines
+2. Process new user sign-ups regularly
+3. Participate in admin requests, discussions, decisions, and our partnership with Salesforce
+4. Contribute to our guidelines
+5. Vote on new admin nominees
+6. Represent the Unofficial SFCC brand in a positive way across the ecosystem
+7. Give lots of 🌮s

 ## Admins Guiding Principles

 We aim for an approximate ratio of 1 admin : 100 members.